Shreeshrii/tess5train-fonts/README.md

 ### 9-layernew.sh

+Run this script to cut-off and replace the top layer of network spec from eng.traineddata and train using lstmf files generated using `langdata/eng/eng.layer.training_text` with about 100 fonts for 50000 iterations.
+The script will take a while to run.

-Here is an example image with its OCRed text using `tessdata_best/eng.traineddata` and the finetuned `eng_layer.traineddata`.
+Here is an example image with its OCRed text using `tessdata_best/eng.traineddata` to compared against the finetuned `eng_layer.traineddata`.

 #### tessdata_best/eng.traineddata